JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/3_Cryptography_for_Blockchain/2_Public_key_cryptography.md

 ## Generating public and private keys
 Encrypted by the public key can only be decrypted by the related private key.
 A person cannot guess the private key based on knowing the public key.
 So public key can be freely shared.
-The private key however belongs to only one person.
+The private key belongs to only one person.

 There are several well-known mathematical algorithms that are used to produce the public and private key.